 The IHE PCD transaction [PCD-03] supports ‘enhanced mode’ acknowledgements.
 See discussion under [PCD-03] transactions as well as in B.1 MSH – Message Header Segment and B.2 MSA – Message Acknowledgement Segment

-Use of OSI Object Identifier (OID)
+G.2 Use of OSI Object Identifier (OID)

 OSI Object identifiers (OIDs) are universal identifiers used in HL7 in a number of contexts.

 Unlike GUIDs or UUIDs, which are generated by a completely uncentralized process (using an algorithm that can run on any computer that is extremely unlikely to ever generate the same ID twice), OIDs are generated by a hierarchical network of entities each of which is the ultimate authority for its own part of the tree.
-See ITI TF2x Appendix B for general specifications for OID syntax, and for obtaining an OID root for your organization.
+See ITI TF-2x: Appendix B for general specifications for OID syntax, and for obtaining an OID root for your organization.

 The IHE PCD Technical Committee may issue OIDs from its reserved OID arc for the registration IHE PCD profiles, or for such other purposes as the Committee determines.